IndustryEssentials/ymir/README.md

 **How to solve the deployment, debugging and operation problems encountered in windows system?**

 It has not been fully tested on Windows server, so we cannot provide service support for the time being.

-## 7.2.
-License

-YMIR is licensed under version 2.0 of the Apache License.
-See the [LICENSE](https://github.com/IndustryEssentials/ymir/blob/master/LICENSE) file for details.

-## 7.3.
-Contact us

-Contact us with further questions: contact.viesc@gmail.com

-Join our [Slack community](https://join.slack.com/t/ymir-users/shared_invite/zt-ywephyib-ccghwp8vrd58d3u6zwtG3Q) to chat to our engineers about your use cases, questions, and support queries.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/All%20Contributors-8-brightgreen)](#contributors-)